NOMU: Neural Optimization-based Model Uncertainty: Discussion of the Desiderata

 \subsection{Desideratum \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}}

-First, note that \ref{itm:Axioms:largeDistantLargeUncertainty} already suggest \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}, since in the limit $\ntr\to\infty$ every point $x$ in the support of the input data generating distribution is infinitely close to infinitely many other input training points $\xtr$ and therefore infinitely close to the input training set.
+First, note that \ref{itm:Axioms:largeDistantLargeUncertainty} already suggest \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}, since for $\ntr\to\infty$ every point $x$ in the support of the input data generating distribution is infinitely close to infinitely many other i.i.d input training points $\xtr$ and thus infinitely close to the input training set.

 To the best of our knowledge, \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints} is fulfilled by most reasonable algorithms that estimate model uncertainty.
 Specifically, NOMU, GPs, DE and HDE capture \ref{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}.
 This can be nicely observed in \Cref{fig:irradiance}, where all these algorithms result in zero model uncertainty in areas with many input training points (up to numerical precision).